Orlion/popcnt/README.md

-# simd-popcnt
+# popcnt
-Use simd instructions to improve popcnt performance
+Improve popcnt performance by using simd instructions